GIScience/openrouteservice/docs/api-reference/endpoints/geocoder/index.md

 :::

 The Geocoder Endpoint of our public API is served by a [Pelias](https://www.pelias.io) instance.
-It resolves geo coordinates to addresses and vice versa.
+It resolves geographic coordinates to addresses and vice versa.

 Our public API exposes these endpoints: